Code-Institute-Submissions/ShoeShine/README.md

 #### gallery.html

-- 2 errors - a element must not appear as a descendant of the button element / Named character reference was not terminated by a semicolon.
+- 2 errors - A element must not appear as a descendant of the button element / Named character reference was not terminated by a semicolon.
 (Or & should have been escaped as & amp;.)

 - fix - Removed the button and just used the link element | Added a semi-colon after &copy